Information for International Students

 Financing Your Degree

-For those planning to wire funding from abroad, Rice University has partnered with flywire to facilitate this process at as low a cost to you as possible.
+For those planning to wire funding from abroad, Rice University has partnered with Flywire to facilitate this process at as low a cost as possible.
 Please reference the University Cashier's Office for additional information.

 International Grant & Loan Organizations

 The following loan opportunities may not require a U.S. citizen or permanent resident co-signer.

 Banco de México-FIDERH is a federal trust managed by the Central Banco de México that offers affordable low-interest loans to Mexican students for graduate studies either in Mexico or abroad.
 The Jones Graduate School of Business (JGSB) participates in a collaboration agreement with FIDERH.
 If (1) a full-time MBA applicant is awarded an admissions scholarship and (2) is approved for funding by FIDERH, JGSB guarantees that the total admissions scholarship award will be a minimum of 25% of tuition.

 CONACYT is a member of Mexico’s department of education and offers scholarship and stipend opportunities to Mexican nationals seeking to study abroad.